Making a to-do list is an essential component of maximizing your productivity.

 It’s stupid simple.
 One of the things I like the most about this method is how easy it is to complete.

 At the end of each work day, writing down these tasks and ranking them takes me a maximum of 3-4 minutes.
-Willpower is a finite resource, so the easier you can make your productivity habits, the more likely you are to stick to them.
+Willpower is a finite resource, so the easier you can make your productivity habits, the more likely it is you’ll stick to them.

 It requires to master the art of single-tasking.
 One of the biggest reasons why people aren’t productive is that they tend to jump from task to task without making significant progress on any of them.
 The Ivy Lee Method forces you out of multi-tasking mode.